USRSE/usrse.github.io/_posts/newsletters/2024-09-25-newsletter.md

 * **Sept 27, 10:00 AM	|** Student Program Workshop - [Register Now](https://zoom.us/meeting/register/tJIof-2rqD0oHtJfCfZU80dkQvf5zFKmXNF8)

+**Join us at the Nuclear History Museum in Albuquerque, NM!**

+🎉 Join us for a special visit to the Nuclear History Museum after US-RSE'24 on Oct 17, 6-9PM MT, courtesy of projectEureka by Omnibond!
+Open to all RSEs and allies.
+Free entry, food trucks available.
+Family and friends welcome.
+RSVP here: [https://forms.gle/fBfpYUBktopFLc3C8](https://forms.gle/fBfpYUBktopFLc3C8).

 **US-RSE 2024 Tutorials**

 Tutorials will be online only and conducted virtually the week prior to the conference [https://us-rse.org/usrse24/program/tutorials/](https://us-rse.org/usrse24/program/tutorials/).